- When can I participate?

 - retention of financial aid and exemption of student loan pay-back status

-Geographical Distribution of Co-ops: : About 70 percent of our alternating co-op students worked in Kentucky.
-The rest were in Alabama, California, Tennessee, Texas, Indiana, Ohio, North Carolina, South Carolina, Virginia, Florida, Virginia, Washington (state), and Maryland
+Geographical Distribution of Co-ops: About 70 percent of our alternating co-op students worked in Kentucky.
+The rest were in Alabama, Mississippi, California, Tennessee, Texas, Indiana, Ohio, North Carolina, South Carolina, Virginia, Florida, Virginia, and Maryland.

 - Oddly enough, both alternating co-ops and students who choose not to co-op average five years to graduate.
 In looking through records from engineering graduation classes for the past five years, we also see a general tendency for GPA’s of co-ops to rise.
 Those who work part time jeopardize the GPA and take fewer classes per semester.
 We also discovered that the only students who matriculate the engineering program in four years are those who come in with lots of AP credit – at least 12 to 18 hours.
 Are employers impressed that a graduate finished in four years?
 Not if it means they have no work experience.

-- Summer jobs are great – if you can find them.
+Summer jobs are great – if you can find them.
 Availability is based on economic conditions.
-In summer ’09 and ’10, summer jobs were practically non-existent.
-In summer ’07 and ’08, they were plentiful.
+In summer ’09 to ’11, summer jobs were practically non-existent.
+More recently, summer jobs as well as co-ops were more plentiful.
 We never know how things will go until April or May.
 From the employer’s perspective, finding meaningful work for an extra person in the summer can be quite a challenge.
 On the other hand, the more committed co-op program provides them a year-round employee who can assume more responsibility, self direction and real engineering projects.
 Obtaining a summer job before graduation can be a gamble.
 Co-op positions remain more consistent and predictable.